If you’re like any hunter, you’ve got an assembly of gear ready to go when the season starts up again.

 Your old hunting gear probably carries with it some fond memories.
 That elk you bagged 20 years ago, the time your son forgot to stake down one side of your hunting tent, or simply that you inherited your hunting blind from your grandfather and you don’t want to give it up.

 Even though it makes for great campfire stories, there’s nothing warm and fuzzy about sleeping in a tent with holes.

 Like a typical camping tent, your old hunting tent likely offers a minimal level of protection from unbearable cold weather.
 An old hand-me-down hunting tent is likely to invoke the bone-chilling experience.
 Waking up and realizing your sleeping bag is soaking wet after a night of rain showers.
 Or waking up to the heart-pounding encounter of a rattlesnake cuddling next to you for warmth.

 New four-season hunting shelters made using high-strength frames, durable fabric membranes, and vector-proof flooring systems offer superior protection from the elements and keep out unwanted pests.
 They incorporate low-cube storage options that make packing in and out of your remote campsite quick and easy.

 2. Create a New Tradition With Hunting Shelters

-Maybe your grandfather invested in a hunting tent and passed it down to your dad, who passed it on to you.
-While that’s a wonderful tradition to carry on, the reality of older hunting tents is that they weren’t built to last.
+Maybe your grandfather invested in a hunting tent and passed it down to your dad; who passed it on to you.
+While that’s a wonderful tradition, the reality of older hunting tents is that they weren’t built to last.
 Repeated setup and take-downs, harsh weather, and years’ worth of use will take a toll on the canvas tent material and weaken the fiberglass poles.